lucasjellema/tech-radar-prototype2/design.md

 ### Object and Rating

 An object is for example of type *technology* (such as Java or Kubernetes).
 Objects of type *technology* have specific properties - such as name, vendor, logo, homepage and category plus tags.
 The evaluation or rating of the object type *technology* is for example of rating type *technologyEvaluation*; this rating type has properties like ambition, importance, experience and scope, timestamp and author.
-Each property is of a specific data type (string, number, URL, image, time), it has a label and description and it can have a default value.
+Each property is of a specific data type (string, number, URL, image, time, boolean), it has a label and description and it can have a default value.
 A property may also have a limiting set of allowable values associated with it.
+A property can be designated as *discrete*; this means that it is expected to have a limited number of different values and therefore should be displayed in the blip editor with a "combobox" (a selection item that includes all existing values and also allows a new value to be defined; in HTML terms: a datalist component)

 ### Viewpoint